-are indexes to measure whether the financial product attains the sustainable investment objective.

-No index has been designated as a reference benchmark for the purpose of attaining the sustainable investment objective.
+are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+No index was assigned as a reference benchmark for the attainment of environmental and/or social characteristics.

-How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?